bennysteepz/singlingo/README.md

 ## 🧡 Built By

-A linguist + karaoke lover from Hawaiʻi, with a soft spot for singing with friends and learning through music.
+A linguist + singing lover from Hawaiʻi, with a soft spot for singing with friends and learning through music.